-If you haven’t check out LinkedIn lately, you may still think it’s a platform for job seekers.
+If you haven’t checked out LinkedIn lately, you may still think it’s a platform for job seekers.
 Not anymore.
 LinkedIn is a vibrant community of professional networking.
 Your business needs to have a presence on LinkedIn.

 Here are strategies that you can use to achieve your business goals on LinkedIn.